elfrucool/spring-batch-workshop/exercise-2/README.md

     }
     ```

-    We are introducing two changes to `helloWorldJob` method:
+    We are introducing two changes to `importAddressListJob` method:

     1. We are adding a new `verifyImportStep` parameter
     1. We are adding that step as `next` step